 What Causes Lung Cancer?

 Anyone can get lung cancer.
-Lung cancer occurs when cells in the lung mutate or change.
-Various factors can cause this mutation to happen.
+Lung cancer happens when cells in the lung mutate or change.
+Various factors can cause this mutation (a permanent change in the DNA sequence of a gene) to happen.
 Most often, this change in lung cells happens when people breathe in dangerous, toxic substances.
 Even if you were exposed to these substances many years ago, you are still at risk for lung cancer.
 Talk to your doctor if you have been exposed to any of the substances listed below and take steps to reduce your risk and protect your lungs.

 Smokers are not the only ones affected by cigarette smoke.
 If you are a former smoker, your risk is decreased, but has not gone away completely—you can still get lung cancer.
 Nonsmokers also can be affected by smoking.
 Breathing in secondhand smoke puts you at risk for lung cancer or other illnesses.